 Medical needs may emerge after the child has started school.
-The class teacher is expected to share any health concerns with the Head of Inclusion who will then contact the School Nurse and organise a meeting with the parents, School Nurse, class teacher and SENDCo.
+The class teacher is expected to share any health concerns with the SENDCo who will then contact the School Nurse and organise a meeting with parents/carers, School Nurse, class teacher and SENDCo.

-Some children have medical needs however a medical diagnosis does not necessarily mean the child has SEND.
+A medical diagnosis does not necessarily mean the child has SEND.

 The school will ensure that wherever possible children with medical needs are fully included in school life.
 The school recognises that children with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
-Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
+Some children with medical conditions may be disabled and where this is the case, the school will comply with its duties under the Equality Act 2010.

-The school has a separate policy for 'Supporting Children With Medical Conditions' and this should be read in conjunction with this Inclusion Policy.
-Parents are invited to read the school's Supporting Children With Medical Conditions Policy when their child starts school.
-Parents are also asked to inform and discuss the implications of their child's medical condition with the Head teacher and SENDCo, prior to the child starting school or prior to starting medication.
+The school has a separate policy for 'Supporting Children with Medical Conditions' and this should be read in conjunction with this Inclusion Policy.
+Parents are invited to read the school's Supporting Children with Medical Conditions Policy when their child starts school.
+Parents are also asked to inform and discuss the implications of their child's medical condition with the Head of School and SENDCo, prior to the child starting school or prior to starting medication.

-Some children with health needs may also have SEND and may have an EHCP which brings together health and social care needs.
+Some children with health needs may also have SEND and may have an EHCP, which brings together health and social care needs.
 If this is the case, the school will follow the strategies and targets in the EHCP.
 The special educational provision is followed, referencing the Special Educational Needs and Disabilities Code of Practice (2015).